Grange-over-Sands

-Grange-over-Sands is a town and civil parish located on the north side of Morecambe Bay in Cumbria, England, a few miles south of the Lake District National Park.
-In the 2001 census the parish had a population of 4,042, increasing at the 2011 census to 4,114.
-Historically part of Lancashire, the town was created as an urban district in 1894.
-Since the 1974 local government re-organisation, it has been of the South Lakeland district of Cumbria, though it remains part of the Duchy of Lancaster.
+Grange-over-Sands is a town and civil parish on the north side of Morecambe Bay in Cumbria, England, a few miles south of the Lake District National Park.
+In the 2011 census the parish had a population of 4,114, increasing at the 2021 census to 4,279.

+Within the boundaries of the historic county of Lancashire, the town became administered as an urban district in 1894.
+Though the town remains part of the Duchy of Lancaster, since 2023 it has been administered as part of the Westmorland and Furness Council area.

-Travelling by road, Grange-over-Sands is 13.1 mi to the south of Kendal, 14.9 mi to the east of Ulverston, 25 mi to the east of Barrow-in-Furness and 28.1 mi to the west of Lancaster.
+Travelling by road, Grange-over-Sands is 13.1 mi to the south of Kendal, 14.9 mi to the east of Ulverston, 25 mi to the east of Barrow-in-Furness and 28.1 mi to the north of Lancaster.

 History

 The town developed in the Victorian era from a small fishing village and the arrival of the railway in 1857 made it a popular seaside resort on the north side of Morecambe Bay, across the sands from Morecambe.
 The "over-Sands" suffix was added in the late 19th or early 20th century by the local vicar, who was fed up with his post going to Grange in Borrowdale near Keswick.

 In 1932 Grange Lido was built on the seafront, and remained in use until 1993, in 2011 it was listed Grade II.
 There is a campaign to restore and re-open it (as 2019).

 The River Kent used to flow past the town's mile-long promenade but its course migrated south, away from Grange.
 The sands or mudflats with dangerous quicksands became a grass meadow now grazed by small flocks of sheep.
 Following sustained easterly winds in the early part of 2007, the river began to switch its course back across the bay.